 01 of 08

 - Refinishing: A company cleans, sands, patches, and paints over your existing surface.
 They use a special coating made just for bathtubs, not ordinary paint off the shelf.
+The actual formula varies, depending on what material is used in the original tub.
+DIY kits are also available for refinishing a tub, though they generally are less successful than professional application.

 02 of 08